 Finding a mentor if you need one

 This is the simplest but often most challenging way to be vulnerable to achieve your money goals.
-Olivet Nazarene University found that only 37% of professionals have a mentor.
+After all, only 37% of professionals ( a fairly small percentage) have a mentor.

 A mentor or role model is someone you can relate to and who has the wisdom to share.
 Find someone whose financial life you admire that you can also talk to about money.
 Then ask them for advice, and to keep you accountable for what you say you're going to do with money.